 Dr Giles Best, Kolling Institute Sydney, discusses the potential of IBL-202 in CLL.

 IBL-202’s potential in CLL was confirmed through anti-proliferative profiling in a range of CLL lines and patient samples.
-Its further potential in treatment of resistant CLL was more recently demonstrated in assays which mimic the hypoxic microenvironment of the bone marrow, where CLL cells can shelter from many standard therapeutics.
+Its further potential in the treatment of resistant CLL was more recently demonstrated in assays which mimic the hypoxic microenvironment of the bone marrow, where CLL cells can shelter from many standard therapeutics.
 IBL-202 was shown to have a significant impact on CD49d and CXCR4 gene expression and on the migration, cycling and proliferation of CLL cells, suggesting that IBL-202 may significantly impair the migratory and proliferative capacity of the CLL cells to penetrate the difficult to treat areas of the bone marrow and lymph nodes.
 Synergistic complementarity with Venclexta® in the treatment of CLL was also demonstrated.

-The data supporting the potential of IBL-202 in CLL was recently published in the peer reviewed British Journal of Hematology in 2018 (see Peer Review Publications and Poster Presentation in Publications page).
+The data supporting the potential of IBL-202 in CLL was recently published in the peer-reviewed British Journal of Hematology in 2018 (see Peer Review Publications and Poster Presentation in Publications page).
 Taken together, the current data for IBL-202 support its onward development into the clinic.

 IBL-202 Indication Expansion